dylanpieper/chatalot/README.md

 ### Parallel Processing

 Parallel processing spins up multiple R processes, or parallel workers, to chat at the same time.
+This method, built on the [futureverse](https://www.futureverse.org), improves speed of processing.

-By default, the upper limit for number of `workers` = `parallel::detectCores()`, and the number of prompts to process at a time is `chunk_size` = `parallel::detectCores() * 5`.
+The default upper limit for number of `workers` is `parallel::detectCores()`.
+The default `chunk_size` (i.e., number of prompts to process at a time) is also `parallel::detectCores()`.
 Each chat in a chunk is distributed across the available R processes.
-When a chunk is finished, the data is saved to the disk.
+When a chunk is finished, data is saved to the disk.

 ``` r
 chat <- chat_future(openai)
 ```

-For maximum performance, set `chunk_size` to the number of prompts (\~4-5x faster).
-However, data will not be saved to the disk until all chats are processed.
+For maximum processing speed, set `chunk_size` to the number of prompts.
+However, be aware that data will not be saved to the disk until all chats are processed, risking data loss and additional cost.

 ``` r
 batch <- chat$batch(